leafac/yocto-cfa/dissertation/yocto-cfa.md

 ## The Analyzer Language: TypeScript

 After choosing our analyzed language (Yocto-JavaScript; see §~\ref{The Analyzed Language: Yocto-JavaScript}), we must decide in which language to develop the analyzer itself.
 Despite our analyzed language being based on JavaScript, we may choose to develop the analyzer in any language (for example, JavaScript, Java, Python, Ruby, and so forth), because the analyzer treats the analyzed program as data.
 Still, from all these options, JavaScript does offer some advantages: it is the most popular~\cite{stack-overflow-developer-survey, jet-brains-developer-survey}, and it includes convenient tools to manipulate JavaScript programs (and therefore Yocto-JavaScript programs as well; see §~\ref{Parser} and §~\ref{Step 0: Stringifier}).
-But JavaScript lacks a way to express the \emph{types} of data structures, functions, and so forth, which we will need (for example, see §~\ref{Data Structures to Represent Yocto-JavaScript Programs}), so we choose to implement our analyzer in a JavaScript extension with support for types called \emph{TypeScript}~\cite{typescript-documentation, typescript-deep-dive, understanding-typescript}.
+But JavaScript lacks a way to express the _types_ of data structures, functions, and so forth, which we will need (for example, see §~\ref{Data Structures to Represent Yocto-JavaScript Programs}), so we choose to implement our analyzer in a JavaScript extension with support for types called _TypeScript_~\cite{typescript-documentation, typescript-deep-dive, understanding-typescript}.

 ## Step 0: Substitution-Based Interpreter